-At March 31, 2012, our cash and cash equivalents were \$5.2 million (December 31, 2011 - \$10.5 million).
-The majority of this balance is being held in U.S. funds, of which \$3.1 million is held in term deposits.
-At March 31, 2012, we had current assets of \$70.2 million and current liabilities of \$69.1 million, or a working capital of \$1.1 million.
+The majority of this balance is being held in U.S. funds, of which \$6.6 million is held in term deposits.
+At June 30, 2012, we had current assets of \$67.5 million and current liabilities of \$70.4 million, or a working capital deficiency of 2.9 million.

-Our existing cash balance at March 31, 2012 and our anticipated cash flow from operating activities are not sufficient to satisfy our current obligations and meet our exploration commitments of \$19.2 million and \$38.5 million over the twelve months ending March 31, 2013 and the three years ending March 31, 2015, respectively.
-As at March 31, 2012, we have \$5.2 million of cash and cash equivalents, of which \$4.3 million is committed to carry out the exploration activities of the Myra and Sara joint venture.
+Our existing cash balance at June 30, 2012 and our anticipated cash flow from operating activities are not sufficient to satisfy our current obligations and meet our exploration commitments of \$18.1million and \$33.6 million over the twelve months ending June 30, 2013 and the thirty months ending December 30, 2014, respectively.
 To meet these obligations, we deem it necessary to raise capital through equity markets, debt markets or other financing arrangements, which could include the sale of oil and gas interests or participation arrangements in oil and gas interests.
 If these activities are unsuccessful, we may be forced to substantially curtail or cease exploration, appraisal and development expenditures and possibly curtail other of our activities.